Segmentation menu

 Deep-learning Medial temporal segmentation

-This menu is designed to perform medial temporal segmentation using deep-learning U-net pre-trained model.
-PySisyphe uses the ANTsPyNet library implemenentation.
+This menu is designed to perform medial temporal segmentation using deep-learning U-net pre-trained models.
+PySisyphe uses the ANTsPyNet package.
 The segmentation is saved as a label volume.

 Use the Multiple file selection widget at the top to select T1 PySisyphe volume(s) to be segmented.